nikolinass/jobboard/README.md

-Simple Ruby on Rails Job Board with Device user model and auth
+Simple RoR Job Board with Device user model and auth